-- Your baby might try to hold the bottle but will not be able to feed them self until later in their first year.
-When your baby can feed them self, try offering the formula in a cup.
+- Your baby might try to hold the bottle but will not be able to feed themself until later in their first year.
+When your baby can feed themself, try offering the formula in a cup

 How often should I feed my baby?

-- Your baby brings their hands to their mouth.
+- Bringing their hands to their mouth

 How much should I feed my baby?

-Let your baby decide how much they want to eat at every feed.
+Let your baby decide how much they want to eat at each feed.
 Your baby will show you they are full by doing any of these things:

-- Closing their mouth.
+- Closing their mouth